 Here are my favourite three pairs of shoes for travel.
-I bought the grey walking shoes last year in Trier.
+I bought the grey walking shoes last year in Trier, Germany.
 I love them so much.
-They look a little beat-up because I wear them almost every day!
+They look a little beat-up because I wear them almost every day on holidays!

-Also, a note on packing light: the trick lies in the materials.
+Also, another note on packing light: the trick lies in the materials.
 I’ll give you an example.
-This year, we’re travelling through Europe in September/October, and the general weather forecast is somewhere around 12 degrees Celsius at night, and between 20-24 degrees Celsius during the day.
+This year, we’re travelling through Europe in September/October, and the general weather forecast is somewhere around 20-24 degrees Celsius during the day, and 12 degrees Celsius at night.
 But, we are also doing a two-night stop-over in Reykjavik, where it’s expected to be rainy, and a high of about 12 degrees Celsius during the day, and lows of 4 degrees at night.
 This means we have to pack for two different climates.
 Layering is always an option, though with too many layers you run the risk of looking like a marshmallow.

 Clothing materials are always evolving and getting lighter and more durable.
 While some outdoor clothing/equipment stores can be expensive, you can sometimes find a good sale or deals online.
 And it’s worth it to find revolutionary materials that do the same job that heavier fabrics once did.

-So there you go, our packing list for travel and a few tips on creating your own!
+So there you go, our ultimate packing list for travelling light, and a few tips for creating your own!
 Happy packing!